 Please contact Steve Labs at 920-655-8385 or Jodi Labs at firstname.lastname@example.org for more information.

 Each September, the Chapter sponsors a special fishery for the students at Syble Hopp School.
 More than 150 students participate in fishing at Osprey Point.
 Not only do the Syble Hopp students get to spend a day outside fishing, something that they may not otherwise have an opportunity to do, they also get to spend time with high school students from local high schools, including De Pere High School.
 It is a rewarding day for both groups of students.

 Throughout the summer, the Chapter sponsors a fishery for various nursing homes, assisted living centers and other groups that support handicapped individuals.
 Chapter members volunteer on a weekly basis and provide an opportunity for individuals who would not otherwise have the opportunity to fish to spend a day at Osprey Point and catch fish.

 Trout Boil/Pig Roast and Auction

 The Chapter's only fundraiser event for the year is its annual Trout Boil, Pig Roast and Auction.
 Each July, as part of a Wisconsin tradition, the Chapter hosts a trout boil which is open to the public.
-This year, the Chapter is adding a pig roast to the evening to attract those who may not like boiled trout.
-Dinner is followed by an auction where people may purchase anything from simple fishing supplies to nature-related artwork, as well as services and skills donated by our board of directors such as dessert of the month club, an Italian sunset dinner for 2 at Osprey Point, a fish fry and so much more.
+Dinner is followed by an auction where people may purchase anything from simple fishing supplies to nature-related artwork, as well as services and skills donated by our board of directors such as dessert of the month club, a fish fry, a booyah and so much more.
 This is a great opportunity for the Chapter's members to socialize with each other as well as meet its local supporters.

 Ideas for Programs/Activities